 Bank Verification Letters

-I read some of the blog commentary online and one of the issues a US applicant cited was difficulty getting Bank of America to write an account verification letter.
+I read some of the blog commentary online about how one applicant was having difficulty getting their US Bank to write an account verification letter.
 I completely understand this problem!
 However, I had switched my US accounts to a credit union 10 years before I even thought of applying for MM2H approval.
-I emailed the customer service department and I had the original account verification letter 3 within business days.
-So I guess, this is one more good reason not to trust US banks if you have not figured that out already!
+Therefore, I emailed their customer service department and I had the original account verification letter within 3 business days.
+Unfortunately, even the MM2H approval process is not fool proof.

 ASEAN countries are a global economic growth hot spot for the future and this is a good place for future investment.
 Chasing the US dollar bubble will eventually backfire.
-Therefore, this Malaysia My Second Home problem is also an asset and not a complication.
+Therefore, this Malaysia My Second Home problem is also an asset, not a complication.
 Why not buy in at the 30% discount?
-On the Malaysia My Second Home forum they are likely waiting until the ringgit returns to normal levels.
-I am as perplexed as you are.